 Initially, the ingredients required to create my recipes may seem foreign and impossible to source, and you might not know where to start.
-The unknown always seems daunting, but I promise that once you’ve seen them once or twice, sourced a few (which is surprisingly easy – hellooooo Google!) and even spoken them out loud (go on, try it), it won’t feel so intimidating.
+The unknown always seems daunting, but I promise that once you’ve seen them once or twice, sourced a few, which is surprisingly easy – hellooooo Google (or try Ecosia who plant trees when you search!), and even spoken them out loud (go on, try it), it won’t feel so intimidating.

 Here is a list of just about every ingredient I have used in my recipes to date, and a little bit of info about each one.
 It may help you learn about the purpose of each ingredient, and also what to look out for when sourcing them.